Beyonce’s Twins In Danger? Health Scare Forces The Carters To Move Out

 “He is making the purchase of a new home his number one priority right now.”

-Calling L.A. home.
+Calling L.A. home

-The home that the Carters had been living in was a rental and they have been in search of a permanent Los Angeles home.
+The home that the Carters had been living in was a rental, and they have been in search of a permanent Los Angeles home.

 According to People, the Carter’s checked out a $200 million mansion in L.A. last month.
 Could this be their next home?